© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lowwood gunpowder works is a scheduled monument protected by Historic England under reference 1018134.
 View the official record →

-Lowwood gunpowder works is a scheduled ancient monument located in Lancashire, England, representing the industrial heritage of early modern explosives manufacture.
+Lowwood gunpowder works is a scheduled ancient monument located in Lancashire that represents an important site of industrial heritage from the early modern period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018134.

 Lowwood gunpowder works is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018134.